FROM: rangers.philstaff.org/ (This PhilStaff webpage is still under construction.)

 But these tools are not everything needed for the camping season.
 Rangers have to add life through their own personality

-spirit.
 The opportunity to serve as a Ranger is a small window, though abides throughout life.
-Their impact reaches
+Their impact reaches thousands.

-West—the West of untrammeled forests, rugged canyonlands, expansive skies, and exposure to weather and wild
+The Old West—the West of untrammeled forests, rugged Canyonlands, expansive skies, and exposure to weather and

 The outdoors is our classroom, the program is the method.
 People are integral, bringing to life values and relationships to